 - Once you have collected your sample of studies you need to code their characteristics as moderator variables and calculate effect sizes. - The steps of a good coding procedure are - 1.
 Decide which characteristics you want to code. - 2.
 Decide exactly how you will measure each characteristic.
 If you decide to use a continuous scale, specify the units.
 If you decide to use categories, specify what groups you will use. - Write down the specifics of your coding scheme in a code book.
 The code book should contain explicit instructions on how to code each characteristic, including specific examples where necessary. - 4.
 Pilot the coding scheme and train the coders.
 You should probably code 2-4 studies between training sessions. - 5.
-Once you have a stable coding scheme, you code the studies.
+Next you have the coders code the studies.
 The coders should work independently, with only occasional meetings to correct ambiguities in the scheme. - 6.
 Calculate the reliability of the coding for each item in your scheme.
-You should not include the studies you used for training in your calculation of reliability. - You should always have a second coder when performing a meta-analysis.
+You should not include the studies you used for training in your calculation of reliability. - Just as you might expect that your inclusion/exclusion criteria may evolve as you perform your literature search, you may also expect that your coding scheme may change as you code your studies.
+One important difference between primary research and meta-analysis is that your subjects (the articles) are always available and will not be influenced by repeated examination.
+This gives you much more flexibility in your data collection, including the opportunity for multiple reassessments, that you do not have in primary research. - You should always have a second coder when performing a meta-analysis.
 Not only does this let you report a reliability on your coding of moderators, but it also provides a check on your coding and effect size calculations. - You should prefer "low-inference" codes, where the codes are based on information that is directly reported in the study, to "high-inference" codes, where the coder has to evaluate or rate the study along a dimension.
 High-inference codes will typically have substantially lower reliabilities.
 Often times a high-inference code can be broken down into a number of low-inference codes. - Sometimes the information you need will not be reported in a study.
 You should therefore have a value to indicate that the information for a particular question was unavailable.
-You can try contacting the authors for the information, but this often fails to gain you anything. - Coding differences are often caused by ambiguities in the coding scheme.
+You can try contacting the authors for the information, but this often fails to gain you anything.

+- Coding differences are often caused by ambiguities in the coding scheme.
 You should therefore concentrate on developing clear and detailed coding rules when piloting your scheme. - Reliability is a measure of the consistency of your coding scheme.
 If your coding has low reliability, then the specific scheme you are using is adding a lot of variability to your measurements.
 It is actually a specific mathematical concept, namely